clbustos/dominanceAnalysis/README.md

 #> Number of Fisher Scoring iterations: 6
 ```

-Using dominance analysis, we could conclude that age and alcohol dominates completely tobacco, and age shows general dominance over alcohol and tobacco
+We performed dominance analysis on this dataset and the results are shown below.
+We can conclude that *age* and *alcohol* completely dominate *tobacco*, while *age* shows general dominance over both *alcohol* and *tobacco.*

 ``` r
 da.esoph<-dominanceAnalysis(glm.esoph)